Ethnic, Culture & Gender Studies

 |Hispanic or Latino||223|

-Students from other countries are interested in Area, Ethnic, Culture, & Gender Studies, too.
+Area, Ethnic, Culture, & Gender Studies appeals to people across the globe.
 About 17.8% of those with this major are international students.

 How Much Do Ethnic, Culture & Gender Studies Majors Make?